Fiotux/spotifydl-music/README.md

 [Node.js 14](https://nodejs.org/en/download/package-manager/)

-Note: if you run into issues related to puppeteer chromium download please try `PUPPETEER_SKIP_CHROMIUM_DOWNLOAD=true npm install -g spotify-dl`
+Note: if you run into issues related to puppeteer chromium download please try `PUPPETEER_SKIP_CHROMIUM_DOWNLOAD=true npm install -g spotifydl-music`

-#### spotifydl
+#### spotifydl-music

-A simple commandline utility that allows you to download Spotify Songs, Shows, Episodes, Playlists and Albums from Youtube.
+A simple commandline utility that allows you to download Spotify Songs, Shows, Episodes, Playlists and Albums from Youtube music.
+The important difference from the original spotify-dl is, that this is actually pulling the songs from youtube music as a song, so it will download official songs.

 PLEASE NOTE:

 * The ability to find a video is dependent on the fact it is hosted on youtube, and even then there is a chance it is still incorrectly matched
 * Some items may only be available to spotify premium users, please be sure to provide a username and password when this is the case
+* It is very likely that the song is only found if it is an actual song on youtube music too.

 <hr>